SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 The following list of types of testing is not exhaustive, but covers the more common types you should consider when building a comprehensive test strategy.

-explain why we don't say functional and non-functional
+explain why we don't say functional and non-functional?

+**+ table of testing type and why we do it here?**

 ### Smoke testing